Choosing a Business Entity – 101

 For federal tax and generally for state tax purposes, a single-owner LLC is treated as a sole proprietorship.
 An LLC with two or more members is treated as a partnership.
 An LLC with any number of owners can elect to be treated as a corporation for tax purposes, by filing Form 8832, Entity Classification Election.

-The Tax Cuts and Jobs Act created a new business deduction that will be available starting in tax year 2018.
+The Tax Cuts and Jobs Act passed a new type of business deduction called the Qualified Business Income Deduction for pass-through income.
 The deduction is equal to 20% of qualified business income, which is generally the company’s net income.
-The deduction is claimed at the individual tax level and is limited for taxpayers with taxable income over $157,500 ($315,000 for married taxpayers filing jointly).
+The deduction is claimed at the individual tax level and is limited for taxpayers with taxable income over $157,500 ($315,000 for married taxpayers filing jointly) adjusted for inflation.
 Other limitations apply based on the type of business, wages paid, business assets, the taxpayer’s taxable income, and more.

-Now, here are the basics for four types of business entities.
-While we present some fundamentals below, it’s a good idea to consult with experts to choose the one that’s best for your situation:
+Now, here are the basics for four types of business entities so you can answer, “What business entity I should choose?”
+While we present some fundamentals below, it’s a good idea to consult with experts to help inform you of what business entity is the best for your unique situation:

 1 – Sole Proprietorship